MaterSim/PyXtal_FF/README.md

 - the atom-centered symmetry functions,
 - embedded atom density,
 - SO4 bispectrum,
-- smooth SO3 power spectrum).
+- smooth SO3 power spectrum.

 PyXtal\_FF can train the MLPs with either the linear regression or neural networks model, by simultaneously minimizing the errors of energy/forces/stress tensors in comparison with the data from the ab-initio simulation.